telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 ### Explicitly defined attributes (explicitAttrs)

-If the parameter is not defined in the device or group provision, this parameter is stored in the Context Broker by adding a new attribute to the entity with the same name of the parameter.
-By adding the parameter `explicitAttrs` with `true` value to device or group provision, the IoTAgent rejects the parameters received from the measure that are not defined or in the device or group provision, persisting only the one defined in the provision.
+If a given measure is not defined in the mappings of the device or group provision, the measure is stored in the Context Broker by adding a new attribute to the entity with the same name of the measure.
+By adding the field `explicitAttrs` with `true` value to device or group provision, the IoTAgent rejects the measures that are not defined in the mappings of device or group provision, persisting only the one defined in the mappings of the provision.
 If `explicitAttrs` is provided both at device and group level, the device level takes precedence.

 ### Configuring operation to persist the data in Context Broker (appendMode)